-Bounce rate is another important metric for interpreting landing page performance as it indicates the percentage of users that leave your landing page without clicking or viewing any other pages.
-This metric is important because a visitor that bounces will not convert.
-For the full audit on bounce rate including how to improve bounce rate, visit our blog article here: ‘Why is Bounce Rate Important?‘.
+Engagement rate is another important metric for interpreting landing page performance as it indicates the percentage of users that interact with your landing page.
+This metric is important because a visitor that doesn’t engage will not convert.

 - Traffic Source

 Understanding which traffic sources bring in high-converting users can help you optimise and scale your marketing efforts to drive more conversions.
 Specific targeting techniques can be implemented when you are clear about which sources generate the best results.
 Various traffic sources include:

 - Direct traffic: Users who visit your landing page without a referral source.
 For example, users might directly type in the URL into their browser, click on a link in a PDF, email or bookmark.

 - Organic traffic: Users who visit your landing page by entering keywords on search engines like Google or Yahoo.